 Contracts holdback liability - Effective April 19, 2012, Contract K521 with Deloitte Consulting Group, LLC (SI) was executed for the purpose of purchasing systems integrator services to develop and implement a Health Benefits Exchange System.
 Under the contract, the Exchange is required to retain a holdback of 10% of the purchase price for each deliverable until six months after the acceptance of the Exchange system deliverable.
-Because the delivery date of the Exchange system occurred during October 2013, the balance of contract holdbacks as of December 31, 2013 and 2012, is reflected as a current liability and long-term liability, respectively.
+Because the delivery date of the Exchange system occurred during October 2013, the balance of contract holdbacks as of December 31, 2014 and 2013, is reflected as a current liability.

 Net position - Net position represents all assets, plus deferred outflows of resources, less liabilities, less deferred inflows of resources.
-The Exchange does not have any amount required to be reported as deferred outflows/inflows of resources as of December 31, 2013 and 2012.
+The Exchange does not have any amount required to be reported as deferred outflows/inflows of resources as of December 31, 2014 and 2013.
 Net position is displayed in the statement of net position in the following categories:

 Net investment in capital assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
-There is no debt attributable to the capital assets as of December 31, 2013 and 2012.
+There is no debt attributable to the capital assets as of December 31, 2014 and 2013.

 Restricted - Net position subject to externally imposed stipulations on their use.
-There are no restrictions as of December 31, 2013 and 2012.
+There are no restrictions as of December 31, 2014 and 2013.

 Unrestricted - All remaining net position that does not meet the definition of "net investment in capital assets" or "restricted."
-There is no unrestricted net position as of December 31, 2013 and 2012.
+There is no unrestricted net position as of December 31, 2014 and 2013.